 Textbook Bundle: textbook combined with other instructional material, such as another text or additional printed material, a computer disk, website access, or electronically distributed material, and is packaged or otherwise offered for sale with that instructional material at a single price.
 The term does not include a textbook that is combined with other instructional material if that material in its entirety is: required to be offered for sale with or as part of the textbook, according to a third-party contractual agreement; or interrelated with the content of the textbook to such a degree that any separation of the material from the textbook would render the textbook unusable for its intended purpose.
 Textbook bundles must be approved by the appropriate Dean/Vice President as well as the Chair.
+The Director of Universal Access of Instructional Materials is Pamela Herrington Moriarty, Office of Vice Chancellor for Academic Success, Alamo Colleges District.

-Multiple Term Adoptions: Where books will be used for more than one semester, there are two cost-savings program suffered by the campus bookstore that could be applied.
+Multiple Term Adoptions: Where books will be used for more than one semester, there are two cost-savings program offered by the campus bookstore that could be applied.